P&P

 The feedback crisis is both a candidate experience failure and a legal risk management choice.
 Companies deliberately avoid giving detailed rejection feedback to avoid discrimination claims.
 The result is a feedback vacuum that damages employer brand and forces candidates into the same mistakes interview after interview.
 The companies willing to give structured, documented feedback will become preferred employers among top candidates.

-7. Reshoring, Manufacturing and Industrial Hiring
+7. Reshoring, Manufacturing & Industrial Hiring

 Where the Demand Is Concentrated